 Have you ever witnessed an incredible teacher at work?
 I had the honor of doing that today.
 Jeanette Lapore, an early childhood teacher, uses her summer to lead story time in her front yard.
 She has had up to 45 children attend, and she is a master at making books come alive.
-Today she used Alpaca Pearl Packs for Peru to engage kids at her neighborhood story time.
+Today she used Alpaca Pearl to engage kids for learning at her neighborhood story time.

 I was honored when she asked me to be a guest “reader.”
 I played the narrator, and Jeanette played Alpaca Pearl.
 Oh my!
 The children were SO ENGAGED, giving Alpaca Pearl suggestions of what to pack in her suitcase.

 Alpaca Pearl is an excellent book for not just teaching children about alpacas, but also for teaching categorization, sound alliteration, imitation, listening, and interaction with a book.
-Alpaca Pearl teaches and engages kids with humor, interaction, and fun!
+This adorable book teaches and engages kids with humor, interaction, and fun!

 Read on to hear what Jeanette says about Alpaca Pearl Packs for Peru and her story time.
 Follow her in her Facebook Group, Little Free Library Groveland and Ardan, here.